 If you put any incorrect items in your bin:

 - We won't be able to empty the bin.

 - We'll leave a sticker on your bin telling you which items are wrong.

 - We won't return to empty your bin until your next collection day.

 - You'll need to remove the incorrect items and put them in the correct bin before your next bin collection date.

 Find out your next bin collection date.

-Use an A-Z guide to waste and recycling, you can find out exactly what to do with almost anything and everything.
+Find out exactly what to do with almost anything and everything.